 Casper College is required to comply with any state regulations before educational classes can take place within that state.
 The regulations for any state and Casper Colleges ability to comply with these regulations will determine whether you may enroll in a course.
 Courses that are regulated include offering online and/or campus based courses as well as fieldwork rotations.
 Casper College participates in the National Council of State Authorization Reciprocity Agreement (NC-SARA) Once you have graduated from the Occupational Therapy Assistant Program, you will be eligible to take the national test through National Board for Certification in Occupational Therapy (NBCOT).
-Earning your certification will make you eligible to apply for occupational therapy assistant jobs in the United States.
+National Therapy assistant jobs in the United States.
 Each state will have its own licensure requirements.
-The Wyoming Board of Occupational Therapy is available here ,Wyoming Board of Occupational Therapy Therapy
+The Wyoming Board of Occupational Therapy is available here Wyoming Board of Occupational Therapy